Paulie and Feech have a disagreement over lawn maintenance contracts. A lost and confused Corrado is escorted

 The men conducting this meeting are far more concerned with sales strategies and profit margins than they are with the confused senior citizen that stumbles into the building – they turn Corrado away most ungraciously.
 Corrado continues his quixotic quest on foot after forgetting where he parked his car.
 He gets further befuddled by a hooker’s come-on, and eventually has to be brought home by a couple of policemen.

 Tony doesn’t give a rat’s ass about his uncle’s strange trip to Newark, he’s still smarting over Uncle Jun’s comments about his limitations as an athlete.
 (We’ve known since the Pilot episode that this is a criticism that really bugs Tony.)
 Janice and Bobby try to share their concerns about Corrado’s mental health with Tony, but long-held frustrations and bitterness rear up and wreck the conversation.
 Tony baits Janice with a blowjob reference.
-(This is not the first or last time he refers to this particular propensity of hers.)
+(This is not the first or last time he refers to her oral habits.)
 A fight ensues and Artie Bucco takes an elbow to the eye:

 There’s no shortage of civilians that get hurt in SopranoWorld, particularly this season, whether its Artie Bucco in the middle of a familial spat, or landscapers trying to ply their trade, or an an Atlantic City waiter trying to get a fair tip on an $1184 bill.

-Tony gets over his petty grievance when he learns from a doctor that Corrado’s behavior might be caused by mini-strokes.
-This is not the first time that we’ve seen Tony forgive his uncle.
+After learning from a doctor that Corrado’s behavior might be caused by mini-strokes, Tony gets over his anger toward his uncle.
+We’ve seen Tony forgive his uncle before.
 In 2.02, Tony came to assist Uncle Junior after he slipped in the bathtub – and this was not long after Uncle Jun tried to have him killed.

 “Do Not Resuscitate” had a relatively happy ending, with Tony carrying Uncle Junior while Ella Fitzgerald’s cheerful “Goodbye My Love” carried us into the credits.
 The reconciliation—and music—that close out “Where’s Johnny?” is more ambiguous, less upbeat; there is no happy ending here.
 Mitch Coodley’s “Earth, Wind, Water” is a sparse, elemental track, and it has an Eastern flavor that recalls the music that backed Paulie’s Sun Tzu audiobook.
 The Sun Tzu recording itself recalled the earlier Tony Robbins infomercial – both are essentially forms of self-help.
 I don’t necessarily think that Chase is making a conscientious link between Coodley’s song and Sun Tzu and Tony Robbins, but I’ve compiled the three scenes in which they appear in order to illustrate a point: